 The application is supported by full Chai test assertions, running in Mocha and the application deployment is containerised using Docker, with the code managed in GitHub,and deployed using CircleCI, which runs both the tests and linting, to maintain code quality and standards.
 BOAT Pro also utilises SNYK to manage code smells and to manage any security vulnerabilities across all packages used in the application.

 The other kind of Continuous deployment utilises AWS Elastic beanstalk.
 Elastic Beanstalk provisions the infrastructure and helps manage the BOAT Pro application.
-Using AWS Auto-Scaling Groups and AWS Elastic Load-Balancing allows Boat International saving on hosting and SysAdmin overhead.
-Immutable deployment allows us to update the platform with the latest patches and updates ongoing, without any down-time.
-Between CircleCI and AWS elastic beanstalk we are using AWS CodePipeline, which is picking up the code from the S3 bucket and delivering to Elastic Beanstalk.
+Using AWS Auto-Scaling Groups and AWS Elastic Load-Balancing allows Boat International to save on hosting and SysAdmin overhead.
+Immutable deployment allows us to update the platform with the latest patches and updates ongoing, without any down-time at all.
+Between CircleCI and AWS elastic beanstalk we are using AWS CodePipeline, which is picking up the code from the S3 bucket and delivering it to Elastic Beanstalk.

 The BOAT Pro application is also using AWS CloudFront to deploy the front-end, which allows us to take advantage of the AWS backbone network and CloudFront edge servers to optimise delivery of the application and yacht data globally.

 Additionally, we have delivered discrete micro-services for system notifications, using AWS’ Simple Notification Service, AWS Simple Email Service, and AWS Simple Queuing Service to allow BOAT Pro to manage all push notifications and emails in an elegant and scalable way.